Your browser does not support JavaScript. If the webpage function is not working properly, please open the browser JavaScript status.

 The recycling and reuse of animal excreta from livestock farming

-Based on the Agriculture Industrial Waste Reuse Management Regulations, the Council of Agriculture, Executive Yuan, encouraged livestock farmers to collect livestock excrements in barrels or tank trucks and transport them outside the farmland for further processing, and the wastewater was used to restore farmlands after treatment.
+Based on the Agriculture Industrial Waste Reuse Management Regulations, the Council of Agriculture, Executive Yuan, encouraged livestock farmers to collect livestock waste in barrels or tank trucks and transport them outside the farmland for further processing, and the wastewater was used to restore farmlands after treatment.
 From 2009 to 2010, a pilot project was conducted to transport pig wastewater for irrigation, and the report indicated no negative impact on soil, groundwater, or public health.
 Therefore, proposals to reuse agricultural waste could now be accepted so to attain to advantages such as saving irrigation water, supplementing nitrogen fertilizer, and reducing carbon emissions.

 Discharge For Irrigation In Plantation